-The Company is also in discussions with current service providers whose terms of service prohibit the Company from making investments or acquisitions in the U.S. cannabis market regarding any necessary transition to service providers whose terms of service would not prohibit such activities.
+The Company is also in discussions with current service providers, including its auditor and any entities that provide commercial banking services to RIV Capital, whose terms of service prohibit the Company from making investments or acquisitions in the U.S. cannabis market regarding any necessary transition to service providers whose terms of service would not prohibit such activities.
 Based on its discussions to date, the Company believes that it will be able to complete any required transition to new service providers on a timely basis and prior to undertaking any activities in the U.S. cannabis market.